ppy/osu-wiki/wiki/Tournaments/MP/2020_7K/en.md

 #### Disconnections

 - Maps with a player disconnection that occurs within the first 30 seconds, or 25% of the song (whichever comes first) will be nullified and re-attempted.
-- Matches will have a two disconnection limit -- upon the third disconnection, a point will be handed immediately to the player still active within the lobby.
+- Matches will have a two disconnection limit.
+Upon the third disconnection, a point will be handed immediately to the player still active within the lobby.
 - A two minute timer will be placed on a disconnected player when the song played has concluded.
 When this timer hits 0, the grace period mentioned in **Protocol** will be (re)activated.
 If the grace period timer hits 0, the match is forfeited, and the other remaining player will be declared the winner.
 - Situations with two player disconnections will be executed similarly to two missing players for a given match: the higher seed will be declared the winner if both players have no time left in their grace period.

-[flag_PL]: /wiki/shared/flag/PL.gif
+[flag_PL]: /wiki/shared/flag/PL.gif "Poland"